gudivadaashok/-MuSoHu/README.md

 - **[Production Web Service Setup](docs/PRODUCTION_WEB_SERVICE.md)** - Complete guide for deploying the web application
 - **[Production Setup Details](docs/PRODUCTION_SETUP.md)** - Detailed systemd configuration and monitoring

-## Quick Overview
+## Overview

-MuSoHu is a platform that allows to collect data for the social navigation research project.
-It is built using ROS2 and provides a web interface for users to interact with the system.
+MuSoHu is a platform for collecting data for social navigation research.
+It is built using ROS2 and includes a web interface for system interaction.

-### Key Features
+### Features
 - ROS2-based robotics platform
 - Multi-sensor integration (ZED camera, LiDAR, IMU, Audio)
 - Web interface for system control and monitoring
-- Production-ready deployment with automatic crash recovery
+- Deployment with automatic restart capability
 - Helmet-mounted sensor suite for data collection

 ### Project Structure